 Red Tea on the Streets of Cairo

 I enjoy little moments like these as they create big impacts in my life.
 I was on a private tour within the Old Islamic Quarters, with my knowledgeable and chill guide Ehab Mehana.
 It was during the middle of my tour that we stopped for a break with red tea.
 I had no idea where we were or what the name of the café was.
-I mentioned that I enjoyed doing what regular people do when I travel, so we stopped for red tea somewhere in Old Cairo.
+I mentioned that I enjoyed doing what regular people do when I travel, so we did just that.

-Ehab said we should stop for tea and that is what we did.
-I was excited, if you can imagine that!
-We sat out on sidewalk chairs and the three of us -myself, Ehab and our driver chatted about life, cultures and commonality.
+Ehab said we should stop for tea, and that is what we did.
+I was excited, if you can imagine that.
+We sat out on sidewalk chairs and the three of us -myself, Ehab and our driver chatted about life, cultures, and commonality.
 As for my tea, I drank mine plain red but watched the guys put spoonfuls of white sugar into their tea.
-Apparently, that is how you drink it but I kept mine plain.
+Apparently, that is how you drink it but I kept mine as is.
 So much for trying to do what the locals do!

 Special thanks to Ehab Mehana who answered all my questions, guided me through the Old Islamic Quarter and put up with all my selfie taking!

 I suppose this could be in Cairo, as we were flying back from an adventurous trip in Luxor.
 We had a morning flight, I needed coffee badly, and this was it.
 Watered down black coffee that was served in a plastic blue cup.
 Beggars cannot be choosers, I suppose.